-- Each submission type requires: - o a title of up to 100 characters (including spaces) - o an abstract of 150 250 words - o an extended summary of 600 1000 words (including references) - o four identifying keywords - o at least one presenting author with an active EARLI account
+- Each submission requires: - o a title of up to 100 characters (including spaces) - o an abstract of 100 250 words - o and an extended summary of 600 1000 words (including references) - o four identifying keywords - o at least one presenting author with an active EARLI account

-Proposals that do not meet the above-mentioned requirements will not be accepted.
+Proposals which do not meet the above-mentioned requirements will not be accepted.

-- Prospective participants need a valid EARLI account to submit a contribution (which is available free of charge, without the need to purchase an EARLI membership). - Up to three images or tables can be uploaded along with your submission.
-Refrain from adding your name, affiliation or any other information that would violate anonymity, both to the uploaded files or in the file title. - To find the appropriate keywords for your submission consider the alphabetical list at the end of this document.
-It's clearer than the drop-down menu in the submission system.
+- Up to three images or tables can be uploaded along with your submission.
+Refrain from using your name, affiliation or any other information that would violate anonymity both in the filename as well as in the file itself. - Four keywords are needed to match your submission with a reviewer active in the same field of research.
+To find the appropriate keywords for your submission, consider the alphabetical list at the end of this document.
 You will be asked to add four keywords to your proposal, to ensure optimal matching with a reviewer with a similar research expertise. - Only submissions for which you have received a submission confirmation email have been submitted successfully.
 Check your spam folder in case you haven't received the confirmation email.

-The JURE 2023 submission period will run from the 1st of September 2022 until the 27th of October 2022 (midnight CEST).
+The JURE 2025 submission period will run from the 3rd of September 2024 until the 5th of November 2024 (midnight CET).